fleetdm/fleet/handbook/security-policies.md

     * Cloud infrastructure service is damaged and will be unavailable for more than 24 hours.
     * Other criteria, as appropriate and as defined by Fleet.

-* If the plan is to be activated, the CTO is to notify and inform team members of the details of the event.
+* If the plan is to be activated, the CTO is to notify and inform team members of the event details.
-* Upon notification from the CTO, group leaders and managers are to notify their respective teams.
+* Upon notification from the CTO, group leaders and managers must notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.
-* The CTO is to notify remaining personnel and executive leadership on the general status of the incident.
+* The CTO is to notify the remaining personnel and executive leadership on the general status of the incident.
-* Notification can be Slack, email, or phone.
+* Notification can be via Slack, email, or phone.
-* The CTO posts a blog post explaining that the service is down and that recovery is in progress.
+* The CTO posts a blog post explaining that the service is down and recovery is in progress.

 #### Reconstitution Phase